vivek-booshan/cs220-sp23/assign/final.md

 * $$w$$ is the *width* value from the `Plot` directive (number of columns of pixels)
 * $$h$$ is the *height* value from the `Plot` directive (number of rows of pixels)
-* $$f$$ is a function (given a value $$x$$, compute a corresponding value $$y$$)
+* $$f$$ is a function (given a value $$x$$, compute a corresponding value $$y$$) from the `Function` directive specifying the function being plotted

 *Fill operations.* When rendering fill operations, each pixel represents a specific point in the x/y coordinate plane.
 For the pixel at row $$i$$ and column $$j$$,